nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 ###3 Find Task by Keyword

-The find by keyword command enables you to search for any events, deadlines and to-dos that have been added to Simply by partial keyword.
-If the searched task is not found, an error message will be shown.
+Should you need to find any task based on details which you only partially remember, the find by keyword command can help you in finding them.
+Partial keywords are allowed and you can search for tasks by date, time or description.

 > Format: **Find** &lt;keyword&gt;